m4hmw4ddy2-lgtm/goldstone-book/chapters/CHAPTER_3.md

 Last on the row that morning, past the labourers' cottages, was the smithy, and here Burton found a different kind of household again: Thomas Gouldstone, thirty-nine, a blacksmith employing three men, his wife Emily, twenty-seven, with their four children: Emily nine, Robert seven, William four, and Thomas two, filling the rest of the house around them.
 No servant here either, but a business all the same, three men on his books who returned to their own homes each night rather than sleeping in Thomas's.

 Thomas sat somewhere between the shopkeepers and the labourers on Burton's page: a tradesman with three employees, but no servant in the house.
-A smith earned his own place by the work of his own hands.

 Burton's book could go no further back than that one morning.
 A ledger only ever records snapshots, not history.
 What it couldn't show was already old news to everyone on that row: that the smith at the end of the lane was himself a smith's son, and his father a smith's son before him, back at least as far as anyone in the village could remember.